The side of the Richard Doll building

 The allocation of graduate supervision for this course is the responsibility of the Nuffield Department of Population Health and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 A supervisor may be found outside the Nuffield Department of Population Health.

-You will typically meet with your supervisor once every three to four weeks.
+Most students have the opportunity to meet with their supervisor once every three to four weeks.

 Assessment